obfuscar/docs/getting-started/configuration.rst

 This is the default behavior since version 2.2.0.

-Another common case is to obfuscate all types and type members, which you canachieved using
+Another common case is to obfuscate all types and type members, which you can achieve using

 .. code-block:: xml

    <Var name="KeepPublicApi" value="false" />
    <Var name="HidePrivateApi" value="true" />

-Of course to obfuscating nothing you can use
+Of course to obfuscate nothing you can use

 .. code-block:: xml